In nature’s soothing retreat, I find my cozy comfort,

 - Don’t crib if you aren’t carrying a DSLR.
 I relied heavily on my iPhone 7 and the decision paid off.
 I took some amazing photographs from my phone.

-- I overlooked carrying trekking pole and raincoat.
+- I overlooked carrying trekking pole and a raincoat.
 Had it not been for GIO, my life would be in danger without these two essentials.
 Guys, when you are traveling to the valley DO NOT forget to pack these two items in your backpack.

 - Don’t crib about the stays if end up getting a modest hotel with not too many views from your room.
 Walk outside, the nature awaits you.